-In October 2018, we dosed the first patient in the randomized, triple blind, placebo-controlled US Phase II IX-PLORE study with IFX-1 in patients with AAV.
-The main objective of the study is to evaluate the efficacy and safety of two dosing regimens of IFX-1 in patients with moderate to severe AAV, when dosed in addition to standard of care, which includes treatment with high dose glucocorticoids.
-The primary endpoint of the study is the number and percentage of subjects who experience at least one treatment-emergent adverse event (TEAE) per treatment group at week 24.
-It was originally planned that we would enroll approximately 36 patients at centers in the US.
-At pre-sent, we have recruited 19 patients in this trial and conducted a blinded interim analysis as well as an assessment of the potential impact of the COVID-19 pandemic.
-The company has developed a consolidated moving forward strategy with the AAV program with the goal to achieve phase III readiness.
-As part of this strategy, we plan to stop and read out the IXPLORE trial early.
+In October 2018, we dosed the first patient in a randomized, triple blind, placebo-controlled Phase II study with vilobelimab in patients with AAV.
+The main objective of the study was to evaluate the efficacy and safety of two dosing regimens of vilobelimab in patients with moderate to severe AAV, when dosed in addition to standard of care, which includes treatment with high dose glucocorticoids and either cyclophosphamide or rituximab.
+The primary endpoint of the study was the number and percentage of subjects who experience at least one treatment-emergent adverse event (TEAE) per treatment group at week 24.
+Nineteen patients were enrolled at centers in the US.
+In May 2021, we reported topline data from the study.
+The results indicated that vilobelimab, when given in addition to best standard of care, was well-tolerated.

-In May 2019, we initiated a randomized, double-blind, placebo-controlled European Phase II IXCHANGE study with IFX-1 in patients with AAV.
-The main objective of the study is to evaluate the efficacy and safety of IFX-1 in patients with moderate to severe AAV.
-The primary endpoint of the study is a 50% reduction in Birming-ham Vasculitis Activity Score (BVAS) at week 16.
-It was originally planned that we would enroll approximately 80 patients at about 60 sites in up to 12 European countries and Russia.
-The study is being conducted in two parts.
-In Part 1, patients are being randomized to receive either IFX-1 plus a reduced dose of glucocorticoids, or placebo plus a standard dose of glucocorticoids.
-Patients in both arms will receive the standard of care dosing of immunosup-pressive therapy (rituximab or cyclophosphamide).
-In Part 2 of the study, patients will be randomized to receive either IFX-1 plus placebo glucocorticoids or placebo plus a standard dose of glucocorticoids (both in addition to stand-ard of care immunosuppressive therapy with rituximab or cyclophosphamide).
-The first part of the study has al-ready been fully enrolled.
-After analyzing the impact of
+In May 2019, we initiated a randomized, double-blind, placebo-controlled Phase II clinical study with vilobelimab in patients with AAV.
+The main objective of this second study was to evaluate the efficacy and safety of vilobelimab in patients with moderate to severe AAV.
+The primary endpoint of the study is a 50% reduction in Birmingham Vasculitis Activity Score (BVAS) at week 16.
+The study was conducted in two parts.
+In Part 1, patients were randomized to receive either vilobelimab plus a reduced dose of glucocorticoids, or placebo plus a standard dose of glucocorticoids.
+Patients received standard of care dosing in both arms of rituximab or cyclophosphamide.
+In Part 2 of the study, patients were randomized to receive either vilobelimab plus placebo, glucocorticoids or placebo plus a standard dose of glucocorticoids (both in addition to standard of care therapy consisting of rituximab or cyclophosphamide).
+In November 2021, we announced that the study achieved its principal objective, demonstrating comparable clinical response of vilobelimab to standard of care, while significantly reducing the need for glucocorticoid (GC) treatment in this life-threatening indication.